-What is not usually covered by German personal liability insurance?
+This is not covered by German personal liability insurance

 When you have liability insurance Germany becomes a much safer place, with protection against debilitating costs from an accident.
 But it’s also important to know which situations are NOT usually covered:

-- Liability when driving or in motion, which is instead covered by your car insurance (Kfz-Haftpflichtversicherung)
+- Liability when driving or in motion (duh), which is instead covered by your car insurance (Kfz-Haftpflichtversicherung)

 - Damages to your home, which are covered by a home-owner’s insurance (Hausratsversicherung)